 Old Edwardian 6 pannel wooden sash

-You can simply put glass in your general waste bin at home, but this is a real waste of good quality material that can be used for thousands of things.
-More than 28 billion pieces of glass end up in landfills every year in the UK.
+You can put glass in your general waste bin at home, but this is a waste of good quality material that can be used for thousands of things.
+More than 28 billion pieces of glass end up in landfills annually in the UK.
 Don’t let your window panes end up there as well!

-The best thing to do with your old glass panes is to take them to your nearest recycling centre.
-Most recycling centres have a space for glass window panes, and if they don’t, they will have a mixed glass skip that it can go in.
+The best thing to do with your old glass panes is taken them to your nearest recycling centre.
+Most recycling centres have a space for glass window panes; if they don’t, they will have a mixed glass skip that can go in.
 If you aren’t sure where your glass window panes can go when you get to the recycling centre, just ask a member of staff who can point you in the correct direction.

 While you are there, you can also take the old wooden window frames with you and recycle those.
 Older windows are made from fantastic quality wood, and as long as the wood isn’t too rotted, it can be used to create loads of different things.
 If you have uPVC or aluminium windows that you are removing, you may still be able to recycle these too.
 Just check with your local recycling centre or local council.

-When we are upgrading old timber windows from single glazing to ultra-thin vacuum-sealed double glazing, we use FINEO glass.
-This glass is 100% recycled, which means it can be reused at some point too.
-Vacuum-sealed double glazing is also more environmentally friendly as it does not have any gasses which regular double glazing units have.
+This glass is 100% recycled, which means it can be reused at some point.
+Vacuum-sealed double glazing is also more environmentally friendly as it does not have any gasses than regular double glazing units.

-Fineo glass can be used again and again, but the vacuum sealed technology is so good that it will likely stay in your home for decades.
+Fineo glass can be used repeatedly, but the vacuum-sealed technology is so good that it will likely stay in your home for decades.
 Still, the glass you have in your windows (if you choose FINEO glass) is environmentally friendly, lead-free and endlessly recyclable once it has reached the end of its life as a window.

-We use FINEO glass in all of our window upgrade projects because it is environmentally friendly, recyclable and has fantastic properties of thin double glazing while being slightly thinker than single glazing.
-It allows us to install ultra-thin double glazing that has excellent heat retention (as good as triple glazing).
+We use FINEO glass in all of our window upgrade projects because it is environmentally friendly, recyclable and has fantastic properties of thin double glazing while slightly thinker than single glazing.
+It lets us install ultra-thin double glazing with excellent heat retention (as good as triple glazing).